GW-Neural-Networks-Eatable/Neural-Networks-Final-Project/README.md

 ```

 ## Web Scraping
+To scrape data using the url provided in main.py, the url is provided for everything except for the pages you desire.
+Edit the loop for the number of pages you would like to scrape.

 ## Training the model
 To train the model, run the cells in the `model_reg.ipynb` (regression; exact price predictions) or `model_cat.ipynb` (classification into price buckets) notebook.
 The notebook will save the model(s) in the `models` directory.